tamiresmarcal/tamiresmarcal.github.io/README.md

 Volunteered at a school for children from riverside families in the Amazon Rainforest, providing educational support and assistance to students.
 Designed and delivered lesson, provided individualized support to students through tutoring, mentoring, and assessment.

 ## Talks and Press Coverage of Research
 - Marcal, T. C. (2022).
 Tiktok to fine art - predictive brain and appreciation.
-Talk at TEDx Blumenau, Santa Catarina, Brazil. (https://www.ted.com/talks/tamires_correa_de_tiktok_a_belas_artes_o_cerebro_preditivo_e_a_apreciacao)
+[Talk at TEDx Blumenau](https://www.ted.com/talks/tamires_correa_de_tiktok_a_belas_artes_o_cerebro_preditivo_e_a_apreciacao)
 - Marcal, T. C. (2022).
 How we perceive the world, and what makes us like something.
-Talk at Hacktown, Santa Rita do Sapucai, Minas Gerais, Brazil.
-“Get ready for a new world", Neuroscience Interview at Chamber of Commerce Brazil-Canada. (https://https://ccbc.org.br/en/publicacoes/artigos-ccbc-en/get-ready-for-a-new-world/) by Estela Cangerana.
+Talk at Hacktown, Santa Rita do Sapucai “Get ready for a new world", [Neuroscience Interview at Chamber of Commerce Brazil-Canada](https://https://ccbc.org.br/en/publicacoes/artigos-ccbc-en/get-ready-for-a-new-world/) by Estela Cangerana.
 (2019, November 19).
 - Marcal, T. C. (2019).
 Neuroscience and Technology.
-Talk at Chamber of Commerce Brazil-Canada, Sao Paulo, Brazil.
+Talk at Chamber of Commerce Brazil-Canada
 - Marcal, T. C. (2019).
 How we perceive the world - A journey through the neuroscience of design.
-Talk at Hacktown, Santa Rita do Sapucai, Minas Gerais, Brazil.
+Talk at Hacktown, Santa Rita do Sapucai
 - Marcal, T. C. (2019).
 Neuroscience, Futurism and Emerging Technology.
-Talk at Inovabra, Sao Paulo, Brazil.
-“Tech talk: Neuroscience technologies at service of the human species agenda", Interview at Voicers. (https://www.youtube.com/watch?v=_8n7Lx1i9x8&t=346s) by Ligia Zotini .
+Talk at Inovabra “Tech talk: Neuroscience technologies at service of the human species agenda", [Interview at Voicers](https://www.youtube.com/watch?v=_8n7Lx1i9x8&t=346s) by Ligia Zotini .
 (2019, March 25).
 - Marcal, T. C. (2018).
 Neuroscience technologies at service of the human species agenda.
-Talk at Hacktown, Santa Rita do Sapucai, Minas Gerais, Brazil.
+Talk at Hacktown, Santa Rita do Sapucai

 ## Teaching Experience
-- Neuroimage Workshop InBrain, USP                                                                                                                                2022
+- Neuroimage Workshop InBrain, USP
 Teaching Assistant - Graduate Students
 Organized a workshop on neuroimaging techniques, including fMRI and MRI, for a group of graduate students.
-Demonstrated how to analyze, model and interpret neuroimaging data.
-Facilitated discussions on the applications of neuroimaging in various fields, such as neuroscience, psychology, and medicine.

-- Neuroscience and Society Course, Poatek                                                                                                               2021 - 2022
+- Neuroscience and Society Course, Poatek
 Teacher -  Non-academic community
 Designed and delivered engaging lessons addressing neuroscience research and technology's social and ethical implications.
-Utilized a variety of teaching methods, including lectures, discussions, and interactive activities, to make the material accessible and to engage a non-expert audience.

-- Research Skills Workshop, International Institute of Neurosciences Edmond and Lily Safra                                          2019
+- Research Skills Workshop, International Institute of Neurosciences Edmond and Lily Safra
 Teaching Assistant - Graduate Students
 Encouraged participants to think critically and creatively about their research, and to consider the potential impact of their work on their field of study.
-Facilitated discussions on common challenges and pitfalls in research, and provided strategies for overcoming them.

-- Friends of Tomorrow Course, Aerolito                                                                                                                              2018
+- Friends of Tomorrow Course, Aerolito
 Teaching Assistant -  Non-academic community Researched the intersection of neuroscience and futurism.
-Developed engaging and interactive lesson materials, including presentations, demonstrations, and hands-on activities.
-Collaborated with other teaching assistants and instructors to create a dynamic and inclusive learning environment for students.

 ## Conference Presentations and Publications
 - Marcal, T. C. , Toussaint, P.J., Evans A.C. (in submission).
 Characterization of Cognitive Structure Using Explainable Models and Multimodal Neuroimaging Maps.